grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Hemi picked up the ship-to-ship mic and told the docking control office they were leaving.
 He did not wait for them to reply before reaching over and flipping the switch that operated the electro-magnets in the docking clamps.
 The clamps reversed with a loud clunk that echoed up the length of the _Prospect's_ hull.

 "I am going to open the main ballast vent valves," Hemi warned the other crew members with him in the control room.
-He stepped up to the tank trim control panel, and rolled open each of the wheels controlling the ballast valves.
+He stepped up to the tank trim control panel and rolled open each of the wheels controlling the ballast valves.

 There was a hiss of air escaping from the boat and the _Prospect_ fell slowly downwards under their feet.